alphazero-wd/elixir-basics/7_functions.md

 "Cannot divide by 0"
 ```

-Like attern matching functions, we need to specify the default case where the arguments passed into the function do not satisfy any conditions.
+Like pattern matching functions, we need to specify the default case where the arguments passed into the function do not satisfy any conditions.
 Otherwise, an error is thrown.

 ```exs
 defmodule Math do